-Operational Plan Action / Link to Accomplished Outcome(a) Outputs Strategy Accomplished Outcome(s) Signage 1.
+Operational Plan Action / Link to Accomplished Outcome(s) Outputs Strategy Signage 1.
 Upgrade Shire entrance signs 2.
 Upgrade town entrance signs and or erect information signs for the townships of: .
 Georgertown .
 Forsayth .
 Einasleigh .
 Mt Surprise KPM - enhance the shire's tourist and economic profile by utilizing visual signs and interpretative signs 2.7 Council has been developing a number of information signs to be displayed within and also outside the shire to promote the region.
 Conceptual designs have been prepared at this stage, with further development still required prior to completion and installation.
 This project is ongoing and has been carried over to the 2011/2012 financial year.
 Improvements to the shire entrance signage have commenced, however council is waiting on wording and logos from the Ewamian People to complete a concept design.
 This enhancement to the entrance signs forms part of the ILUA agreement between Council and the Ewamian People.
 This project has also been carried over to the 2011/2012 financial year.
-Land for Resale 1.
-Continue the operational works for the Residential Estate - Georgetown 2.
-Implement the sale of the Residential Estate - Georgetown 3.
-Continue the operational works for the Industrial Estate - Georgetown 4.
-Implement the sale of the Industrial Estate - Georgetown 5.
-Implement the sale of Residential Estate - Forsayth 6.
-Undertake the development of the Residential Estate - Mt Surprise 7.
-Implement the sale of the Residential Estate - Mt Surprise 8.
-Implement the sale of the Rural-Residential Estate - Mt Surprise 9.
-Purchase residential Industrial Estate - Georgetown 9.
-Purchase land at Mt Surprise - Town Reserve 2.9 2.15 2.16 The operational works for the Georgetown Residential Sub-Division has been completed, which incorporated the completion of pavement and seal, installation of water infrastructure and also the installation of power and street lighting.
+Land for Resale Continue the operational works for the Residential Estate - Georgetown Implement the sale of the Residential Estate - Georgetown Continue the operational works for the Industrial Estate - Georgetown Continue the sale of the Industrial Estate - Georgetown Implement the sale of the Industrial Estate - Georgetown Implement the sale of Residential Estate - Forsayth Undertake the development of the Residential Estate - Mt Surprise Implement the sale of the Residential Estate - Mt Surprise Implement the sale of the Residential Estate - Mt Surprise 2.9 2.15 2.16 The operational works for the Georgetown Residential Sub-Division has been completed, which incorporated the completion of pavement and seal, installation of water infrastructure and also the installation of power and street lighting.
 All town planning approvals have been completed and approved by council.
-The allotments contained within the sub-division have been registered with the Department of Environment & Resource Management.
+The allotments contained within the sub-division have been registered with the Department of Environment &amp; Resource Management.
 The sale of the residential allotments will be conducted within the 2011/2012 financial year.
-The operational works for the Georgetown Industrial estate has been completed with the installation of water infrastructure to the estate.
-All town planning approvals have been completed and approved by council.
-The allotments contained within this sub-division have been registered with the Department of Environment & Resource Management.
+The operational works for the Georgetown Industrial estate has been completed and approved by council.
+The allotments contained within this sub-division have been registered with the Department of Environment &amp; Resource Management.
+The sale of the residential allotments contained within this sub-division have been registered with the Department of Environment &amp; Resource Management.
 The sale of the industrial allotments will be conducted within the 2011/2012 financial year.
 The operational works are completed at the Forsayth Residential Estate.
 Water to the allotments has been completed.
 Town Planning application has been approved by Council.
-Survey Plan has been registered with the Department of Environment & Resource Management.
+Survey Plan has been registered with the Department of Environment &amp; Resource Management.
 The sale of the residential allotments will be conducted within the 2011/2012 financial year.
-Council is still in negotiations with Ergon Energy for a parcel of land located at Mt Surprise to enable council to undertake a 9 lot sub-division within this township.
-Council has instigated the process to purchase additional allotments within the Forsayth Township which forms part of the ILUA arrangements between Council and the Ewamian People.
-Council has made application to the Department of Environment & Resource Management to acquire 'unallocated state land' that surrounds the township of Energyth for future rural development.
+Council is still in negotiations with Ergon Energy for a parcel of land located at Mt Surprise to enable council to undertake a 9 lot sub-division within this township. land at Forsayth under ILUA agreement 10.
+Purchase land at Mt Surprise - Town Reserve Council has instigated the process to purchase additional allotments within the Forsayth Township which forms part of the ILUA arrangements between Council and the Ewamian People.
+Council has made application to the Department of Environment &amp; Resource Management to acquire 'unallocated state land' that surrounds the township of Forsayth for future rural development.
 Housing Development 1.
-Complete the relocation of houses to Georgetown and Forsayth 5.6 Council has completed the relocation of several houses to the townships of Forsayth and Georgetown.
+Complete the relocation of houses to Georgetown and Forsayth 5.6 • Council has completed the relocation of several houses to the townships of Forsayth and Georgetown.
 This project was to initiate market confidence within the area and also provide for affordable housing options for the community.